zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 * Python/Boto scripts
 * VirtualBox

-Note: Please use your Linux-based VM – if you do the lab from any other OS (e.g., Windows, Mac – some unknown issues might occur)
+Note: Do this from your VirtualBox VM – if you do it from any other platform (Windows, Mac – you will need to resolve any potential issues yourself)

 ## Background